mp-007/kivy_matplotlib_widget/README.md

  - zoom box like plotly library
  - reset axis on double-click (home button)
  - fast rendering mode (axis not updated for faster draw)
- - Use only 1 package (matplotlib) and no additional backend
+ - use only 1 package (matplotlib) and no additional backend
+ - cursor option (code in pure python)

 ![image](https://user-images.githubusercontent.com/19823482/146577068-026a9608-a9df-4d59-a548-8b81f9b85574.png)